Use drag-and-drop tools to create forms

 More Fields – Not quite data fields, the “More Fields” tab contains the option for File attachments or the ability to define a hyperlink “hot spot” on the document.

-Stamps – These field types are populated by Adobe Sign, to show transactional data that isn’t normally on the document
+Stamps – These field types are populated by Acrobat Sign, to show transactional data that isn’t normally on the document.

 Fields have a lot of properties that you can configure, and if you want to really climb into the world of options, you can start on this expanded article.